timhabermaas/toodoo/Readme.md

 ##Credits

-The code is heavily influenced by Robert C. Martin's [Architecture the Lost Years](https://www.youtube.com/watch?v=WpkDN78P884) talk and a series of blog post from Adam Hawkins titled [Rediscovering the Joy of Desing](http://hawkins.io/2014/01/rediscovering-the-joy-of-design/).
+The code is heavily influenced by Robert C. Martin's [Architecture the Lost Years](https://www.youtube.com/watch?v=WpkDN78P884) talk and a series of blog posts from Adam Hawkins titled [Rediscovering the Joy of Desing](http://hawkins.io/2014/01/rediscovering-the-joy-of-design/).
 Thanks to both of them for their great work!

 ##Domain